 A series of research projects stressing the integration of theory and experiment.
 Emphasis on scientific writing, formal oral presentations, use of the current physics literature.
 (Writing-intensive.)
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 290.
 Maximum enrollment, 20.
 G Jones.

 An exploration of the mathematical tools and foundations of quantum mechanics.
 Topics include angular momentum, spin, measurement, bound states and perturbation theory.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 350.
 Offered in alternate years.
 Maximum enrollment, 12.

 Intensive study of Maxwell’s equations in both differential and integral form; electrostatics and electro-dynamics; special relativity; and the transformation of electromagnetic fields.
 Introduction to electromagnetic waves and dielectric and magnetic materials.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 295 or consent of instructor.
 Collett.

 Independent research in collaboration with faculty supervisor.
 Students will give a series of formal oral presentations about their research and will write a comprehensive thesis.
-(Oral Presentations.)
 Open to senior concentrators or to others with consent of instructor.
-The Department.
+S Major.

 Research carried out in collaboration with a faculty member.
 Includes written and oral presentation.
 Prerequisite, 550.
-Silversmith.
+S Major.